Santa Barbara DUI Accident Victim Attorneys

 The case was dropped by a large well-known law firm 4 months before trial, we came in and prepped for trial and were able to secure the maximum policy limits on the doorsteps of trial.

-The following are the maximum penalties for adult drivers with a blood alcohol content of .08 percent or higher.
-These penalties are for accidents in which no victims suffer any bodily harm or death.
-Also, different counties may have different penalties:
+The following are the maximum penalties for adult drivers with a blood alcohol content of 0.08 percent or higher.
+These penalties often apply to accidents in which no victims suffer any bodily harm or death.
+Different counties may have different penalties:

-• A misdemeanor first offense will result in four days to six months in jail, a $1,800 fine, three to nine months of defensive driving school, and a suspended license.
+• A misdemeanor first offense may result in four days to six months in jail, a $1,800 fine, three to nine months of defensive driving school, and a suspended license.

-• A second offense within a 10-year period will result in 10 days to 1 year of jail sentences, a $2,000 fine, and multiple offender alcohol school and driver’s license suspension.
+• A second offense within a 10-year period may result in 10 days to one year of jail sentences, a $2,000 fine, and multiple offender alcohol school and driver’s license suspension.

-• A third offense within ten years will result in jail time of four months to one year, a $2,000 fine, and multiple offender defensive driving school and license suspension.
+• A third offense within ten years may result in jail time of four months to one year, a $2,000 fine, and multiple offender defensive driving school and license suspension.

 Prosecutors can charge any DUI offense that results in bodily injury as a felony offense.
 Under this scheme, the offender must complete a DUI educational program.
 If a driver has a blood alcohol content of 0.15 percent or higher, then the penalties may be more serious.

-With the help of skilled Santa Barbara DUI accident victim attorneys, victims may claim economic damages, non-economic damages, and, in some circumstances, punitive damages as part of a civil lawsuit.
+With the help of skilled Santa Barbara DUI accident victim attorneys, victims may file a claim for economic and non-economic damages.
+In rare cases, the court may award punitive damages in a civil lawsuit to punish the defendant for extreme negligence and discourage similar conduct by others.
 The following are some examples of both economic and non-economic damages:

 • Pain and suffering